LibreQoE/LibreQoS/README.md

 * Simple client management via csv file
 * Simple statistics - table shows top 20 subscribers by packet loss, with APs listed
 ## Limitations
-* Tested up to 7Gbps/500Mbps asymmetrical throughput with NVIDIA MCX4121A-XCAT.
+* Tested up to 4Gbps/500Mbps asymmetrical throughput with NVIDIA MCX4121A-XCAT.
+Tested using <a href="https://github.com/microsoft/ethr">Microsoft Ethr</a> with n=500 streams.
+Throughput is noticably superior with NVIDIA/Mellanox cards vs Intel X710 for some reason.
 Qdisc locking problem will require integrating <a href="https://github.com/netoptimizer/xdp-cpumap-tc">xdp-cpumap-tc</a> or <a href="https://lwn.net/Articles/840244/">HTB offload</a> feature in future verions to increase bandwidth capacity.
 * Linux tc hash tables can only handle ~4000 rules each.
 This limits total possible clients to 1000 at this time.
 Eventually we will rework the code to allow for more clients by linking more hash tables.
 ## Requirements
 * Edge and Core routers with MTU 1500 on links between them